wso2/terraform-apim/README.md

 # terraform-apim
-Terraform scripts for provision the APIM deployments on Azure cloud
+Terraform scripts for provision the APIM deployments on Azure cloud.